 Cancer Screening Before and After

 Cancer is a serious and scary medical condition.
-One false positive can disrupt a person’s life.
+Missing or delaying a cancer diagnosiscan disrupt a person’s life.
 With that said, it is crucial to go to a reputable provider that specializes in cancer screening—like Boston Direct Health.

 Dr. Steven Zivich and staff have screened many patients using Galleri and know how to ensure accurate results.
 Test negative?
 Great.
 You can go on about your life and enjoy peace of mind that you are cancer-free.
 If the results are positive, we will be there every step of the way to make sure you get the right treatments you need to beat cancer early.